 Unfortunately, we visited on a dry day where all you could see was a rocky outcropping amidst the trees where the falls would have been.

-Craggy Pinnacle Hike
+Hike Craggy Pinnacle

 Craggy Pinnacle Hike, Blue Ridge Parkway, Barnardsville, North Carolina